Norman Geisler: Biography

 Norman Leo Geisler was born on July 21, 1932, in Warren, Michigan, a suburb of Detroit.
-He attended a nondenominational, evangelical church from age nine but was not converted until the age of eighteen.
+He attended a nondenominational, evangelical church from age nine; and converted into Christianity at age of eighteen.
 He immediately began attempting to share his faith with others in various evangelistic endeavors—door-to-door, street meetings, and jail service, rescue missions, and Youth for Christ venues.
 Some of his conversations forced him to realize that he needed to find better answers to the objections he was hearing.
 He subsequently earned two bachelor's degrees, two master's degrees, and a Doctorate.

 Geisler's decades of degree work overlap a professorial career begun at Detroit Bible College (1963–66) and continued at Trinity Evangelical Divinity School (1969–70) and Trinity College (1970–71).
 He was later Chairman of Philosophy of Religion at Trinity Evangelical Divinity School (1970–79) and Professor of Systematic Theology at Dallas Theological Seminary (1979–88).

 In 1981, Geisler testified in "the Scopes II trial" (McLean v.
 Arkansas Board of Education).
 Duane Gish, a creationist, remarked: "Geisler was... the lead witness for the creationist side and one of its most brilliant witnesses.
 His testimony, in my view (I was present during the entire trial), effectively demolished the most important thrust of the case by the ACLU.
 Unfortunately, in my opinion, no testimony, and no effort by any team of lawyers, no matter how brilliant, could have won the case for the creationist side."

 Geisler was formerly a president of the Evangelical Theological Society but left the ETS in 2003, after it did not expel Clark Pinnock, who advocated open theism.
-Geisler also founded and was first president of The Evangelical Philosophical Society.
+Geisler also was a key figure in founding the Evangelical Philosophical Society.
+He served as its first president as well as the first editor of its journal, which was then called the Bulletin of the Evangelical Philosophical Society.
 Additionally, he was the founder and first president of the International Society of Christian Apologetics.

 In 1997, Geisler co-authored When Cultists Ask: A Popular Handbook on Cultic Misinterpretation.
 He contributed to The Counterfeit Gospel of Mormonism.

 In 2008, Geisler co-founded the Veritas Evangelical Seminary (now Veritas International University) in Santa Ana, California.
 The seminary offers master's degrees in theological studies, apologetics, biblical studies, and Divinity.
 Geisler served as Chancellor, Distinguished Professor of Apologetics and Theology, and occupant of the Norman L. Geisler Chair of Christian Apologetics.
 He retired from this post in May 2019.